Execution of Seyyed Mohammad Hosseini: Allegations, arrest, and trial

 The Islamic Revolutionary Court tried the case of Hosseini and the other accused adults.
 The trial of Hosseini lasted less than a week.
 He was denied the ability to pick his own lawyer and was instead represented by a government-appointed attorney.
 His state-appointed lawyer's identity has not been published in any of the court reports or news articles on him in any of the official media.
 He had only seen his state-appointed lawyer in court and didn't know his name.
 Ali Sharifzadeh Ardakani, a Tehran-based lawyer, sought to defend him in court, but the judge refused.
 Hosseini consistently rejected the claims brought against him.

 Hosseini was sentenced to death on 5 December 2022, alongside Mohammad Mehdi Karami and three other men.
 The remaining eleven inmates, including three adolescents, received hefty prison sentences.
 On 3 January 2023, the Iranian Supreme Court accepted petitions from three protestors due to insufficient investigations.
 However, Hosseini and Karami death sentences were maintained.

 In another video released by state media, he said that he was among the last people to reach the scene of the incident: "The whole time I was there was less than 10 seconds.
 There was a woman in that place, and there were five men, one of whom had a knife in his hand and was insulting the martyr [Ajamian].
 After seeing these scenes, I left the place and did not stay there."
-According to the prosecutor's representative and the judge, Mohammad Hosseini, the second-tier defendant in Ajamian's case, confessed that he "pressed the knife into Ajamian's body two times with the size of two knuckles, and on the third time he inserted it a little into Ajamian's body."
-In the state-media video from the court, however, this sentence was only said by another defendant, while Mohammad Hosseini strongly maintained his innocence.
+According to the prosecutor's representative and the judge, Seyyed Mohammad Hosseini, the second-tier defendant in Ajamian's case, confessed that he "pressed the knife into Ajamian's body two times with the size of two knuckles, and on the third time he inserted it a little into Ajamian's body."
+In the state-media video from the court, however, this sentence was only said by another defendant, while Seyyed Mohammad Hosseini strongly maintained his innocence.

-On 19 December 2022, Ali Sharifzadeh Ardakani, a human rights advocate, revealed that Hosseini had been tortured, saying that he "got to meet with Mohammad Hosseini in the prison."
+On 19 December 2022, Ali Sharifzadeh Ardakani, a human rights advocate, revealed that Hosseini had been tortured, saying that he "got to meet with Seyyed Mohammad Hosseini in the prison."
 According to Mr. Sharifzadeh: "I met Seyyed Mohammad Hosseini in Karaj prison.
 His narrative was full with tears.
 Torture, beating with the eyes, wrists, and feet tied, kicking the head and knocking unconscious, an iron rod to the soles of the feet and shocks throughout the body, a man whose confessions were obtained through torture and have no legal basis."